winternet-studio/flightsim-aircraft-panel/README.md

 The idea is to have a touch screen with a browser window where you can easily click buttons, turn knobs etc in your aircraft when you don't want to use the mouse and don't have a hardware panel.
 You can also monitor other values from your aircraft.
+So this can even be better than a hardware panel that only has buttons but doesn't give you any feedback on the state of the function.
+For that very reason I'm not even using all the hardware buttons I have.
 This uses [FSUIPC](http://fsuipc.com/) and is limited to its capabilities.

 Nothing speaks better than a visualization - this is a simple example screen:

 ![Example screen of an aircraft panel](https://aviation.allanville.com/media/flightsim-aircraft-panel-example.jpg "Example screen")

+You might wonder why there are no auto-pilot or radio functions added yet but that's because I have a separate hardware panel for that (VRInsight MCP Combo I) so I haven't really had a need to add them yet.

 ## Documentation